Class Notes

 Class of

-Daniel Sternthal, a shareholder in Baker Donelson’s Houston office, has been ranked as a leading practitioner in the recently released 2017 edition of Chambers USA in the “Up and Coming” category in the area of health care in Texas.
+Daniel Sternthal, a shareholder in the Baker Donelson’s Houston office, will be ranked in the 2018 edition of Chambers USA as a leading practitioner in the area of healthcare.

 Class of